jyfletcher/fakepi/README.md

-# FAkePI
+# fakepi

 ---

 ## Background

-FAkePI is a fake or mock HTTP API server.
+fakepi is a fake or mock HTTP API server.
 The data is randomly generated, but done in a way that is meant to resemble real data.

 Each endpoint contains independent data but references data in the other endpoints so a client program can join the data.
 It was written to demonstrate the capabilities of a GraphQL server where data from various backend API's could be joined into one GraphQL response.